OpenWaterFoundation/owf-lib-viz-timeseries/README.md

 	date/times that are less precise (e.g., `YYYY-MM`)
 	+ see TSTool intelligent labeling, which changes as the graph is zoomed
 	+ see the [Options for Intelligent Axis Labeling](#options-for-intelligent-axis-labeling) below
-* annotate graph with text, points, lines, or other shapes
+* annotate graph with text, points, lines, and other shapes
 * provide properties to customize the graph, including symbol style, font, etc.
 * good performance even for large datasets (multiple years of data)
 	+ examples in repositories listed in the inventory typically use small and large datasets